w15546251-afk/new-da-hood-farm/README.md

             return a.dist < b.dist
         end)

-        -- If no drops are left nearby, exit loop and move to next cashier if #availableDrops == 0 then
+        if #availableDrops == 0 then
             break
         else
-            -- Process each drop instantly, moving to the next one right after local collectedAny = false
+            local collectedAny = false
             for _, dropData in ipairs(availableDrops) do
                 if not dropData.obj.Parent then continue end